Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 print("Average distance:", nearest_parks["distance"].mean().round(0))
 ```

 Now we have found the nearest park for each building, and as we can see on average the closest park seem to be 61 meters away from the buildings while the longest distance from one of the buildings to the closest park seems to be 229 meters.
-In a simimar, manner we can also find the nearest road from each building as follows:
+In a similar manner, we can also find the nearest road from each building as follows:

 ```python
 nearest_roads = buildings.sjoin_nearest(roads, distance_col="distance")